-1. Student will have knowledge regarding what the communion with God means.
-2. Student will be able to point out the blessings and guidance that overflow out of this communion.
+1. Student will know that keeping the heart is the central teaching of biblical/ practical Christianity.
+2. Student will be able to point out the importance of keeping the heart in Christian life.
 3. Students will be encouraged to live according to Puritanical teachings in the Puritans' life style with commitment unto God's word.